The-MAZZTer/GBCGCApp/README.md

 - Add option to have canvas scaling only scale in increments of 100%
 	- Or scale to fit.
 	- Preserve aspect ratio toggle.
+- Remove JS scaling option?
+(Might not work as-is with my new scaling methods, will have to look into it.)
 - Save game memory does not appear to autosave?
 Make it.
 - Auto save a freeze snapshot on unload or rom unload.
 Auto load this when resuming (like the 3DS does).
 - Use a different api other than LocalStorage to store saves/freezes as it is capped at 5MB.
 Web database seems to explicitly be supported by the unlimtiedStorage permission, should also test the persistant filesystem API?
-- Add quick save/load keys for freezes?
+- Add quick save/load keys for freezes
-  - Possibly use this to make freezes easier to manage?
-IE F1-F10 slot selection?
+  - Possibly use this to make freezes easier to manage...
+IE F1-F10 slot selection
 - Allow custom key binds.
+- Look into registering this App as a handler for .gb/.gbc files on Chrome OS.

 Original README follows.